 - It will take between a week or two for the seed to germinate.
 Make sure to keep the soil moist.

 Once the plants develop two sets of true leaves, you may transfer them to a bigger container.
 The Echinacea plant is not a fast grower in its early stages.
-It concentrates its energy on developing its root system.
+For the first two years, it concentrates its energy on developing its root system.

-When to plant echinacea seedling in the ground?
+When to plant echinacea seedlings in the ground?

 Echinacea is a warm-season flower.
 Plant it out in the spring to grow all summer long.
-Young plants, however, are not going to bloom in the first year.
+However, young plants will not bloom in the first year.
 You may be even disappointed to notice very little growth.
-Not to worry though, echinacea is a tough plant.
+Not to worry, though, Echinacea is a tough plant.
 It dies back in the cold winter and comes back in the spring with more vigor.

-The common thought is that echinacea is not a hardy plant.
-After the big winter storm of 2021, that devastated Texas, echinacea was among the plants that made a strong comeback the following spring.
+The common thought is that Echinacea is not a hardy plant.
+However, after the big winter storm of 2021 that devastated Texas, Echinacea was among the plants that made a strong comeback the following spring.

 What are the best conditions for Echinacea to grow?